YashPimple/toolbox-cli/Readme.md

 # Toolbox

 Toolbox is a command-line interface (CLI) tool written in Go.
-It leverages the power of Cobra, a CLI library for Go, to offer a seamless user experience.
+It leverages the power of Cobra, a CLI library for Go.

 ## Overview
 <p align="center">